guusj/books/Warbreaker_BrandonSanderson.md

 Slowly, Siri climbed out of bed and pulled the sheets free.
 She wadded them up, walked over, and threw them into the large hearth.
 Then she watched the flames.
 She still didn’t know why the God King had left her alone.
 Until she knew, it was surely better to just let everyone assume that the marriage had been consummated.
 After the sheets were done burning, Siri scanned the room, looking for something to wear.
 She found nothing.
 Sighing, she walked to the door, clothed only in her shift.
 She pulled it open, and jumped slightly.
 Two dozen serving women of varying ages knelt outside.
 _God of Colors!_ Siri thought. _How long have they been kneeling out here?_ Suddenly, she didn’t feel quite so indignant at being forced to wait upon the God King’s whims.
 The women stood up, heads bowed, and walked into the room.
-Siri backed up, cocking her head she noticed that several of the women carried in large chests. _They’re dressed in different colors from yesterday_, Siri thought.
+Siri backed up, cocking her head when she noticed that several of the women carried in large chests. _They’re dressed in different colors from yesterday_, Siri thought.
 The cut was the same—divided skirts, like flowing trousers, topped with sleeveless blouses and small caps, their hair coming out the back.
 Instead of the blue and silver, the outfits were now yellow and copper.
 The women opened the trunks, removing various layers of clothing.
 All were of bright colors, and each was of a different cut.
 The women spread them out on the floor before Siri, then settled back on their knees, waiting.
 Siri hesitated.
 She’d grown up the daughter of a king, so she’d never lacked.
 Yet, life in Idris was austere.
 She’d owned five dresses, which had nearly been an extravagant number.
 One had been white, and the other four had been the same wan blue.
 Being confronted by so many colors and options felt overwhelming.
 She tried to imagine how each would look on her.
-Many of them were dangerously low-cut, even more so than the shirts the serving women wore—and those were already scandalous by Idris standards.
+Many of them were dangerously low-cut, even more so than the shirts the serving women wore—and those were already scandalous by Idrian standards.
 Finally, hesitantly, Siri pointed at one outfit.
 It was a dress in two pieces, red skirt and matching blouse.
 As Siri pointed, the serving women stood, some putting away the unchosen outfits, others walking over to carefully remove Siri’s shift.
 In a few minutes, Siri was dressed.
 She was embarrassed to find that—while the clothing fit her perfectly—the blouse was designed to reveal her midriff.
 Still, it wasn’t as low-cut as the others, and the skirt went all the way down to her calves.
 The silky red material was far lighter than the thick wools and linen she was accustomed to wearing.
 The skirt flared and ruffled when she turned, and Siri couldn’t be completely certain it wasn’t sheer.
 Standing in it, she almost felt as naked as she’d been during the night.
 _That appears to be a recurring theme for me here_, she thought wryly as the serving women backed away.
 Others approached with a stool, and she sat, waiting as the women cleaned her face and arms with a pleasantly warm cloth.
 When that was done, they reapplied her makeup, did her hair, then sprayed her with a few puffs of perfume.